isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEAD: Hone Leadership Skills/Tech for Good Champions and Emerging Tech Specialists.md

 ---
 ## LEAD: Hone Leadership Skills

-**Appointment of Emerging Tech Specialist and Tech for Good Champion**
+**Appointment of Tech for Good Champions and Emerging Tech Specialists**

-To provide more opportunities for students, IMDA will be minting two new leadership roles for secondary 2 members.
+To provide more opportunities for students, IMDA has minted two new leadership roles for secondary 2 members.
+Teachers are highly encouraged to adopt these two new roles and appoint student leaders who will serve the community and their school.

 **Emerging Tech Specialist**
 <br>